King Vidor: The Big Parade (1925)

 "One of his least satisfactory silent films ...
 The Big Parade does not wear well: the portrait of World War I is softened and sentimentalized out of existence, soldiers portrayed as innocents thrust into the maw of battle, the cannons wreathed in scriptwriter's roses ...
 The scenes on the Western Front look trivial alongside contemporary photographs: the lice, the rats, and roaches, the urine and blood, the disease, fear, and horror of the true events are altogether lost in this version."—Biographer Charles Higham, in The Art of the American Film (1973).

 In 1925 Vidor directed The Big Parade, among the most acclaimed films of the silent era, and a tremendous commercial success.
 The Big Parade, a war romance starring John Gilbert, established Vidor as one of MGM's top studio directors for the next decade.
 The film would influence contemporary directors G. W. Pabst in Westfront 1918 and Lewis Milestone in All Quiet on the Western Front, both 1930.
-Producer Irving Thalberg arranged for Vidor to film two more Gilbert vehicles: La Bohème and Bardelys the Magnificent, both released in 1926.
+Producer Irving Thalberg arranged for Vidor to film two more Gilbert films: La Bohème and Bardelys the Magnificent, both released in 1926.
 In La Bohème, a film of "great and enduring merit", leading lady Lillian Gish exerted considerable control over the film's production.
-Bardelys the Magnificent, a picaresque swashbuckler mimicked the films of Douglas Fairbanks.
+Bardelys the Magnificent, a picaresque swashbuckler, mimicked the films of Douglas Fairbanks.
 Vidor would spoof the movie on his own Show People (1928) with comedienne Marion Davies.

-Vidor's next film would be a startling departure from romantic entertainment to an exposure of the "cruel deception of the American dream".

 The Crowd (1928) and cinematic populism

+Vidor's next film would be a departure from romantic entertainment to an exposure of the "cruel deception of the American dream".
 In the late 1920s European films, especially from German directors, exerted a strong influence on filmmakers internationally.
 Vidor's The Crowd resonates with these populist films, a "pitiless study" of a young working man's descent into isolation and loss of morale who is ultimately crushed by the urban "assembly line", while his wife struggles to maintain some order in their relationship.
-Though the most uncharacteristic of Vidor's pictures, it was his personal favorite: the picture, he said "came out of my guts."
+Though the most uncharacteristic of Vidor's pictures, it was his personal favorite: the picture, he said, "came out of my guts."

 Employing relatively unknown actors, the film had modest box office success, but was widely praised by critics.
 In 1928, Vidor received his first Oscar nomination for Best Director.
-M-G-M executives, who had been content to allow Vidor an "experimental" film, found the bleak social outlook of The Crowd troubling – reflected in their one-year delay in releasing the film.
+M-G-M executives, who had been content to allow Vidor an "experimental" film, found the bleak social outlook of The Crowd troubling, and they delayed the film's release for a year.
 The Crowd has since been recognized as one of the "masterpieces" of the late silent era.